eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 As a mathematician, I have a soft spot for theoretical perfection.
 But I also love exceptional approximations that are simple and practical.
 I have found that if a simple model can capture the vital essence of a complex phenomenon with high fidelity, then adding complexity does not often yield significantly more accurate results.
 In fact, it can often lead to worse results due to overfitting, noise, and the introduction of new failure modes.
 This is a common theme in many areas of mathematics and science, and I find it applies just as well to electoral systems.

 Approval voting is the simplest possible electoral reform.
-It is a simple extension of the existing system, where you can approve of as many candidates as you like instead of just one.
-That simplicity is deceiving, and led to me initially dismissing it entirely in favor of something more complex.
+It is a minimal extension of the existing system, where you can approve of as many candidates as you like instead of just one.
+That simplicity is deceptive, and led to me initially dismissing it entirely in favor of something more complex.
 How could such a complicated problem as Democracy be solved by just allowing people to check more boxes?
 My skepticism eventually gave way once I read the [seminal 1978 paper by Brams and Fishburn](https://doi.org/10.2307/1955105) on Approval voting.
 I realized that sometimes, the simplest answer is genuinely the best one.
-By unrestricting the voters' ability to express support for multiple candidates, Approval voting is the only system that lets your ballot truly mean what it says, without putting the voter at risk.
+By removing all restrictions on voters' ability to express support for multiple candidates, Approval voting is the only system that lets your ballot truly mean what it says, without putting the voter at risk.

 At this point, I am fully convinced that Approval voting is the most practical fix for our democracy.
 In this post, I want to explain my personal philosophy and most important criteria for evaluating electoral systems, and why Approval voting is the only option that checks all the boxes.
 This is a snapshot in time of my current thoughts as of approximately April 2026.
 I am open to changing my mind, and will happily update this post if that happens (as I have done before).
 And if you aren't convinced by my reasons and the criteria that I value, that's fine.
 But my framework is grounded in pure practicality and in our common goal of permanently ending Choose-one voting.